Shire plc: Shire Announces Business Update at 36th Annual J.P. Morgan Healthcare Conference

 * Non GAAP EBITDA consists of Operating Income from Continuing Operations less Amortization, Depreciation and certain Non GAAP adjustments.
 Non GAAP net debt represents cash and cash equivalents less short- and long-term borrowings, capital leases and other debt.

-A live audio webcast of Dr. Ornskov's J.P.
-Morgan Healthcare Conference presentation and the questions & answers session will be available on Shire's Investor website at http://investors.shire.com/presentations-and-reports (http://investors.shire.com/presentations-and-reports) today at 10:30am PST / 1:30pm EST / 6:30pm GMT.
+Live audio webcast: A live audio webcast of Dr. Ornskov's J.P.
+Morgan Healthcare Conference presentation and the questions & answers session will be available on Shire's Investor website at http://investors.shire.com/presentations-and-reports today at 10:30am PST / 1:30pm EST / 6:30pm GMT.
 Subsequently, a replay of the webcast will be available on this same website for approximately 90 days.

 For further information from Shire please contact: